circulon/IFDB.bundle/README.md

 A Plex metadata agent for scraping information from the Internet Fanedit Database (IFDB).

-This is an extensive rewrite based on the original (https://github.com/tomfin46/IFDB.bundle) which no longer works.
+# Fork

+This fork exists because upstream isn't maintained and does not work correctly anymore.

+Issues should be created here: https://github.com/circulon/IFDB.bundle/issues

+#### Thanks

 A big thanks to ZeroQI for the amazing work on the HAMA.bundle (https://github.com/ZeroQI/Hama.bundle) which I used a couple of common classes from... cheers

-Issues should be created here: https://github.com/circulon/IFDB.bundle/issues

 ### Installation
 #### Plex Support articles